moritzh/prusaconnect-camera-connector/README.md

 ### Config File Location

 The config file is loaded from `config.ini` (in the current directory) or `~/.pccc/config.ini`, in this order.

+# License

+PCCC is licensed under the GPLv3, see LICENSE.